PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 ![](loser.svg)

 <p>
  In the graph, the total game index is 73.
-While, most of the tine, the player has a steady,but, with the bad luck, the game trend goes downside the strategy works in some way, but once the player have a large amount of loss in each sub-sequence, the player havs no budget to double the previous wager for the next round.
+While, most of the times, the player has a steady running.
+But, with the bad luck, the game trend goes downside.
+While the strategy works in some way, once having a large amount of loss in each sub-sequence, the player has no budget to double the previous wager for the next round.
 </p>
 <p>
- To calulate the net earning, we can use profit(ledger).
+ To calculate the net earning, we can use profit(ledger).
 We can get:
 </p>

 ``` r